-All classes are taught in English and are limited to a maximum of 45 students.
-Classes are held Monday-Thursday in a block schedule.
-The schedule is designed to comply with ABA Standards and Rules of Procedure and provides students free afternoons and 3-day weekends, leaving the maximum amount of time to explore Spain and European cities beyond.
+All classes are taught in English and limited to 35 students.
+Classes are held Monday-Thursday from 9:00 am-1:15 pm.
+The schedule complies with ABA Standards and Rules of Procedure and provides students free afternoons and long weekends, for time to explore Spain and European cities beyond.

-Students may choose to enroll in one, two, or three classes.
-However, if you will be receiving financial aid for the summer, check to see if your school requires a minimum number of credits.
+Students may choose to enroll in one, two, or three classes, but most every student takes three courses to earn 5 credits.
+If you will be receiving financial aid for the summer, check to see if your school requires a minimum number of credits.

-Although our program is ABA and AALS accredited, be sure to check with your dean’s office to verify that credits you earn will count toward your degree.
+Although our program is ABA accredited, be sure to check with your dean’s office to verify that credits you earn will count toward your degree.
 Also verify that you will receive credit for courses if the subject matter is similar to courses you have already taken or may take at your home school or in another external program.

 We reserve the right to omit, substitute, or reschedule courses.
 Registrants will be notified promptly of any changes made.

 Students may choose to enroll in one, two, or three of the following classes:

-- M12 International Environmental Law - 2 credits
+- M29 - International and Comparative Women's Rights Law - 2 credits